What's the purpose of this website?

 I keep a list of my writing credits here: http://www.ictineducation.org/writing/

-As well as being available for speaking engagements and for running training courses (see below), I am also open to proposals to write content for your blog or newsletter or other publications.
+As well as being available for education consultancy, speaking engagements and for running training courses (see below), I am also open to proposals to write content for your blog or newsletter or other publications.
 It can be quite a burden trying to keep a website or blog updated, and I could help.
 The recommendations on my Testimonials page include comments from clients and editors.
 Do get in touch if my writing services are of interest, and to discuss your requirements.

 My work aside from writing is giving presentations on educational ICT and Computing, and running courses for teachers, on many topics, including: